rohanpadhye/FuzzFactory/README.md

 FuzzFactory is an extension of [AFL](https://github.com/google/AFL) that generalizes coverage-guided fuzzing to domain-specific testing goals.
 FuzzFactory allows users to guide the fuzzer's search process without having to modify anything in AFL's search algorithm.

-FuzzFactory has been developed by [Rohan Padhye](https://cs.berkeley.edu/~rohanpadhye), [Caroline Lemieux](https://www.carolemieux.com), and [Koushik Sen](https://people.eecs.berkeley.edu/~ksen/) at [UC Berkeley](https://eecs.berkeley.edu).
 Most details are described in the following research paper:

 > Rohan Padhye, Caroline Lemieux, Koushik Sen, Laurent Simon, and Hayawardh Vijayakumar.
 2019.
 FuzzFactory: Domain-Specific Fuzzing with Waypoints.
 Proc.
 ACM Program.
 Lang.
 3, OOPSLA, Article 174 (October 2019), 29 pages. https://doi.org/10.1145/3360600

-Until the DOI becomes active, you can [**get the paper preprint here**](https://people.eecs.berkeley.edu/~rohanpadhye/files/fuzzfactory-oopsla19.pdf).
 A replication package for the experimental evaluation described in the paper is [available on Zenodo](https://doi.org/10.5281/zenodo.3364086).

 ## What are *Waypoints*?